 To use the simplified expenses method, you must work at least 25 hours per month from home.

 If you are calculating the full cost, we have provided an Excel template.
-Complete instructions, example and download are all available from this article.
+Complete instructions, examples and downloads are all available from this article.

 By claiming office expenses, you will be better off and reduce your tax bill by increasing the business expenses.